apache/nuttx-apps/graphics/twm4nx/README.txt

     directly on the background without the use of a widget.
   2019-05-15:  Resizing now seems to work correctly in Twm4Nx.
   2019-05-20:  Calibration screen is now in place.
+  2019-05-21:  A "CONTEMPORARY" theme was added.
+Still has a few glitches.

 How To: